Social

 Diversity Promotion

-Komori positions supporting work-life balance and raising next-generation children as one of the focused initiatives of promoting diversity, equity, and inclusion, and has been increasing and improving systems compatible with life events.
-Various initiatives are being taken based on the belief, "If we provide a comfortable and fulfilling working environment for employees who are balancing work and childcare, they can exert their full potential."
+Komori is actively promoting the recruitment of international talent to respond to globalization.
+Moreover, in promoting diversity, equity and inclusion (DE&I), we have positioned work-life balance support and next-generation development as key initiatives and are expanding systems aligned with major life events.
+Various initiatives are being taken based on the belief, "If we provide a comfortable and fulfilling working environment for employees balancing work and childcare, their potential is exerted to the full extent."

-Komori has been supporting women’s career development as part of promoting diversity, and we received Kurumin certification in April 2021 by the Minister of Health, Labour and Welfare as a company that supports childrearing.
+Komori has been supporting women's career development as part of promoting diversity, and we received “Kurumin” certification in April 2021 by Japan's Minister of Health, Labour and Welfare as a company that supports childrearing.